GhibliField/tensorflow-tutorial/README.md

 # tensorflow-tutorial
-This is a repository contains codes
+This is a repository contains codes about a series of tutorial to buiding your own neural network using TensorFlow !
+** Let's be a TFboy!